-Brian is a co-founder and director of Dalriada.
+Brian is a co-founder and director of Dalriada Trustees Limited.
 He is now involved in the provision of a wide range of advice to pension scheme sponsors and trustees.
-Brian is well-known in the pensions industry for taking a strategic view in dealing with pension scheme matters and uses his experience to deliver practical solutions which satisfy the needs of trustees, employers and other stakeholders.
-Brian is recognised by TPR and the pensions industry as an expert in dealing with contentious and/or complex issues.
-He is a lead contact and "key person" for a number of high-profile trustee appointments.
+Brian is well-known in the pensions industry for taking a strategic view in dealing with pension scheme matters and uses his experience to deliver practical solutions which satisfy the needs of the Trustees, the employers and other stakeholders.
+Brian is recognised by The Pensions Regulator and the pensions industry as an expert in dealing with contentious and/or complex issues.
+He is a lead contact and "key person" for a number of high profile trustee appointments.

-In addition, Brian has practical experience of working as a Professional Trustee in all three major legal jurisdictions of the UK and as a Professional Trustee and advisor in Ireland.
+In addition, Brian has practical experience of working as an Accredited Professional Trustee in all three major legal jurisdictions of the UK and as a Professional Trustee and advisor in Ireland.
 Brian has held a UK Scheme Actuary Practicing Certificate since inception of the role in 1997.

-Brian has an in-depth knowledge of legal processes, particularly around testing points of legal principle related to the operation of pension schemes, often as a result of deficiencies in scheme documentation (a common issue with Regulatory Appointments).
-He also has experience in litigation involving pension schemes - where it is cost effective to do so, Dalriada will look to take legal action against the perpetrators of a scam with the aim to recover misappropriated assets.
+Brian has an in depth knowledge of legal processes, particularly around testing points of legal principle related to the operation of pension schemes, often as a result of deficiencies in scheme documentation (a common issue with Regulatory Appointments) and, also, litigation - where it is cost effective to do so, Dalriada will look to take legal action against the perpetrators of a scam with the aim to recover misappropriated assets.

-Brian is a fully accredited member of the Association of Professional Pension Trustees, has completed TPR's Trustee Toolkit and holds the Pensions Management Institute's Award in Pension Trusteeship (DC and DB).
+Brian is a fully accredited member of the Association of Professional Pension Trustees, has completed the Pensions Regulator's Trustee Toolkit and holds the Pensions Management Institute's Award in Pension Trusteeship (DC and DB).
 Brian has met all required CPD requirements.